RobinTail/express-zod-api/README.md

 ## Customizing input sources

-You customize the list of `request` properties that are combined into an `input` that is being validated and available to your endpoints and middlewares.
+You can customize the list of `request` properties that are combined into `input` that is being validated and available to your endpoints and middlewares.

 ```typescript